-MAIL COMMENTS TO: JOEL PATERSON, PLANNING PROGRAMS SUPERVISOR 451 S. STATE STREET, ROOM 406 SALT LAKE CITY, UT 84111 OR SEND E-MAIL TO: joel.paterson@slcgov.com
+MAIL COMMENTS TO:

+JOEL PATERSON, PLANNING PROGRAMS SUPERVISOR

+451 S. STATE STREET, ROOM 406

+SALT LAKE CITY, UT 84111

+OR SEND E-MAIL TO: joel.paterson@slcgov.com
-Name: Kat Kivett Address: 620 HSt email: gaccnewsletter@hotmail.com

-There are two things that I would like to see expanded in the summary !
-DIn the Fines section, 10% is not much of a determent perhaps increase to 15%.
-Also requiring to tear down unapproved work and rebuild/replace may stop rampant disregard for ordinance.
-2) There is not a specific reference to Protection of View for Building Ht and accessory Bldg Ht.
-I would like to see this issue addressed for SR-1 since view has a tansible value to property.
-(In Seattle, neighbors buy AIRSPACE to protect their views, I think we could avoid this it addressed how.)
-One Last thing is if the applicants must supply the Street averages for setbacks, max heights, who will check behind Builders etc. to see if the average is correct?
+Name: Kat Kivett Name: Kat Kivett Address: 620 HSt email: gaccnewsletter@hotmail.com There are two things that I would like to see expanded in the Summary, Its the Fines section, 10% is not much of a deternent perhaps increase to 15% Also requirence to tear down unapproved work increase to 15%.
+Also requirent to tear down unapproved work and rebuild/replace may stop rampant disregard for ordinance.
+There is not a specific reference to Patatha of 1/2. for Building Ht and accessory Bldg Ht.
+I would like to see this issue addressed for SR-1 since view has a ansible value to appoint of a like See this issue addressed for SR-1 since would have ansible value to property.
+(In Southle neighbors buy AIRSPACE o protect their views, I think we could avoid this it addressed how.) protect their views I think we could avoid this it all how.) treet averages for setbacks, max heights who will chack behind builders etc. to see if the average is correct?
+I'm atraid this standard will be abused by unscrupulous property owners.
+Freet averages for setbacks, max heights, who will check behind builders etc. to see if the average is correct?
 I'm afraid this standard will be abused by unscrupulous property owners.
-Thank you Joel
+Thank you Joe!
+Kat Knott Kat KIUTT